jdkleuver/PcodeSym/README.md

 # Build steps

+For already built releases, please see the [Releases page](https://github.com/jdkleuver/PcodeSym/releases)

 The recommended way to build the extension is using the GhidraDev eclipse plugin, but you can also build from the command line:

 Install gradle using your package manager.
 I've successfully built with gradle version 6.8.3 and 7.2, other versions aren't tested.